femiliani/femiliani.github.io/_posts/2022-04-08-CloningForAll_1_Gibson.md

   <img src="/images/CFA_1/CFA_1_2.png" width="600" />
 </p>

 Instead of juggling pieces of DNA around a word document, I like to just create the new plasmid map directly.
-To start, copy the receiving vector sequence into a new file (all these sequence images are from benchling which is what I use for all my cloning planning).
+To start, copy the receiving vector sequence into a new file (all these sequence images are from benchling which is what I use for all my cloning planning, for images showing up with low resolution you can right-click + open in new tab, apologies I can clone but I can't figure out GitHub pages).

 I've zoomed in on the region where we will be making a deletion from the vector.
 We don’t want the tet operators so we will remove everything from the end of CMV to the start of puro.
 Translate the protein coding regions to make sure you won't be knocking it out of frame.
 <p float="left">